yagpdb-cc/yagpdb-cc/birthday/README.md

     Use: Set the birthday date of the mentioned user.
 Can only be used by users with at least one role in `$mods`.
 - `getbirthday`<br>
     Syntax: `getbirthday <User:Mention>`<br>
-    Use: Get the birthday of the mentioned user.
+    Use: Get the birthday of the mentioned user, can only be used by users with at least one role in `$mods`.
 - `delbirthday`<br>
     Syntax: `delbirthday <User:Metion>`<br>
     Use: Delete the set birthday of the mentioned user.
 Can only be used by users with at least one role in `$mods`.